videolan/vlc/share/lua/README.txt

       .duration: (-1 if unknown)
       .nb_played:
-      .children: A table of children playlist items.
+      .children: A table of children playlist items. playlist.search( name ): filter the playlist items with the given string playlist.current(): return the current input item playlist.sort( key ): sort the playlist according to the key.
+  Key must be one of the followings values: 'id', 'title', 'title nodes first',
+                                            'artist', 'genre', 'random', 'duration',
+                                            'title numeric' or 'album'.
+playlist.status(): return the playlist status: 'stopped', 'playing', 'paused' or 'unknown'.

 FIXME: add methods to get an item's meta, options, es ...